duk3luk3/docker-unrealircd/README.md

-unrealircd-3.2
+unrealircd for FAF
 ==============

-UnrealIRCD with Anope Services
+UnrealIRCD with Anope Services based on dockerimages/docker-unrealircd

 # preparation